comp500/skypecord/README.md

 8. Run the bot with `node index.js`

 ## Usage
 Get someone to send a message to you.
-It should get sent to discord, in the following format: "[8:user] hi".
+It should get sent to discord, in the following format: "[conversation ID] hi".

 When you reply, it will (by default) send the reply to the person who last messaged you, unless the bot was only just started.